timjbruce/reinvent_cvra_bootcamp/README.md

 # AWS Connected Vehicle Reference Architecture Bootcamp
 During this Bootcamp, we'll take a deep dive into the AWS Connected Vehicle Reference Architecture.
-You'll install it, generate trip data from a simulated vehicle, and learn how the data can be accessed with various other AWS services.
+Attendees will install it, generate trip data from a simulated vehicle, and learn how the data can be accessed with various other AWS services.
 In this bootcamp, we'll access trip data using an Alexa skill.